quixio/quix-streams/docs/read.md

 !!! tip

-	The conversions from [ParameterData](#parameter-data-format) to Pandas DataFrames have an intrinsic cost overhead.
+	The conversions from [TimeseriesData](#timeseriesdata-format) to Pandas DataFrames have an intrinsic cost overhead.
 For high-performance models using Pandas DataFrames, you should use the `on_read_dataframe` callback provided by the SDK, which is optimized for doing as few conversions as possible.

 !!! note
     `start_reading()` starts reading from the topic however, `App.run()` can also be used for this and provides other benefits.